MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.md

 ## Deploy your model to a web app

-Now that you've explored some of the capabilities of a generative AI model in the Azure OpenAI Studio playground, you can deploy an Azure web app to provide a basic AI agent interface through which users can chat with your model.
+Now that you've explored some of the capabilities of a generative AI model in the Azure OpenAI Studio playground, you can deploy an Azure web app to provide a basic AI agent interface through which users can chat with the model.

 1. At the top right of the **Chat** playground page, in the **Deploy to** menu, select **A new web app**.
 1. In the **Deploy to a web app** dialog box, create a new web app with the following settings: